LakshyaMaharshi/Aapki-Baat/README.md

 # Aapki Baat - Chat Application
-"Aapki Baat" is chat application build with the power of MERN Stack.
-You can find the tutorial [here](https://www.youtube.com/watch?v=otaQKODEUFs)
+"Aapki Baat" is chat application build with the power of MERN Stack

 ## Installation Guide